AbdurRahman9594/mlops-predict-customer-feelings/README.md

 ______________________________________________________________________________________________
 python3.9 run_pipeline.py

-Now, when run the above command, you will immediately get a file path below the above command.
+Now, when you run the above command, you will immediately get a file path below it.
 So, copy that, paste it into the below command, and run it.

 mlflow ui --backend-store-uri "file path obtained from python3.9 run_pipeline.py command"